+(c) POOLING FUNDS.—An eligible recipient may pool a portion of funds with a portion of funds available to not less than 1 other eligible recipient support high-quality implementation of career and technical education programs of study through the elements described in section 134(b)(2)(D) or for other innovative initiatives.

 (d) ADMINISTRATIVE COSTS.—Each eligible recipient receiving funds under this part shall not use more than 5 percent of the funds for administrative costs associated with the administration of activities assisted under this section.